seregazhuk/seregazhuk.github.io_old/_posts/2017-08-07-reactphp-child-process.md

 $loop->run();
 {% endhighlight %}

 The code above will cause a fatal error: `Uncaught Error: Call to a member function on() on null`.
-Keep this in mind working with a child process I/O.
+Keep this in mind when working with a child process I/O.

 Since a child process `stdin` property is a writable stream and `stdout` property is a readable one we can `pipe()` input/output of multiple processes on each other.
 We use one command's output as an input for another command.